 These data do contain two notable exclusions.
 First, only nonprofits with gross receipts over $200,000 are required to submit the full Form 990 that includes a supplementary schedule inquiring about foreign expenses.
 While nonprofits with less than $200,000 in gross receipts can volunteer this information, they are not required to do so.
 Additionally, the IRS only began requiring information on foreign expenses in 2008.
 Second, Forms 990 exclude an important type of anti-LGBT+ actor: churches.
 These tax-exempt entities are not required to disclose financial information to the federal government.
 Understanding the financial role of churches, then, requires a separate investigation utilizing alternative sources of data.
-The ability of churches to evade financial disclosure has additional consequences for the present study as some anti-LGBT+ organizations within our sample change their registration from nonprofits to churches (e.g., Billy Graham Evangelistic Association, Family Research Council).
+The ability of churches to evade financial disclosure has additional consequences for the present study as some anti-LGBT+ organizations within our sample change their registration from nonprofits to churches.
+For example the Billy Graham Evangelistic Association and the Family Research Council changed their registration from nonprofits to churches in XX and XX respectively.
 Changing tax-exempt designation suddenly removes these organizations’ financial data despite their anti-LGBT+ work continuing.
 Due to changes in registration being public record, we also separately collect this data from the IRS to assess the frequency of registration changes.
 We discuss potential implications for our findings below.
 So, although our analysis is the first large-N investigation into foreign expenses by anti-LGBT+ organizations, our results are only generalizable to this set of nonprofit organizations within the U.S.

-Nevertheless, Form 990 data are an imperative tool for illuminating how global efforts to curtail LGBT+ communities are being financed.
+Nevertheless, Form 990 data are an imperative tool for illuminating how global efforts to curtail the rights of LGBT+ communities are being financed.
 Both openDemocracy (2020) and the European Parliamentary Forum for Sexual & Reproductive Rights (Datta 2021), for example, use these data to descriptively track changes in U.S. anti-LGBT+ organizations’ foreign expenses and offer accompanying details on local consequences.
 While certainly insightful, these reports reflect how relying on manual collection of these data limits their investigative scope – the two reports only showcase 28 and 10 organizations, respectively.
 Consequently, turning to newly available administrative data from the Internal Revenue Service allows us to significantly overcome the persistent constraint of data availability and more robustly evaluate our research question.

 Dependent Variable.

-We measure foreign expenses in two ways: as a proportion of total expenses and as total dollars.
+We measure foreign expenses in two ways: as a proportion of total expenses and as total dollars spent in activities abroad.
 We incorporate these two measures to determine whether the adoption a progressive policy shifts organizational priorities (by making foreign expenses a larger percentage of their budget) or changes the volume of resources (as determined by total dollars spent abroad).
-While these may be correlated within an organization, it is possible that following legislative defeats, anti-LGBT+ organizations see budgets increase as supporters continue their efforts – resulting in more money being spent abroad but at a similar or lower proportion of overall budget.
+While these may be correlated within an organization, this is not necessarily always the case.
+Following legislative defeats, anti-LGBT+ organizations may see their overall budgets increase as donors and funders can continue or even increase their support.
+This can result in more money being spent abroad but at a similar or lower proportion of the organization’s overall budget.